dhurvvasani1234/college_project/README.md

 # college_project
-This is Dhruv college project
+This is the Dhruv college project
+I will be sharing my college project here and sharing my technical knowledge